 Section 9: Presents recent activities on Open IRIS, as tool for instrument and resource management.

 The document concludes with the dissemination and exploitation plan, and future plans.
-Marketplace data model is described in Appendix I.
+The Marketplace data model is described in Appendix I.

-Summary of the past activities
+Summary of activities

 This section summarises the main achievements of the Marketplace activity that were already reported in previous deliverables.
 In particular, it is focused on a short description of the concept of the EGI Marketplace, the assessment of the technologies that were carried out before starting the implementation of the prototypes, and the assessment of the two prototypes based on Open IRIS and PrestaShop technologies.